College depression: What parents need to know

 College depression is a common problem.
 Understand why the transition to college makes young adults vulnerable to depression — and what you can do about it.By Mayo Clinic Staff

-What is college depression and why are college students vulnerable to it?
+Why are college students vulnerable to depression?

 Signs and symptoms that a student might be experiencing depression during college include:

-- Feelings of sadness or unhappiness
+- Feelings of sadness, tearfulness, emptiness or hopelessness

 - Loss of interest or pleasure in most or all normal activities, such as hobbies or sports

-- Agitation or restlessness
+- Anxiety, agitation or restlessness

 - Trouble thinking, concentrating, making decisions and remembering things